What is peer mentor volunteering?

 We have been told that becoming a peer mentor has dramatically improved not only the lives of the services users but the lives and recovery of the peer mentors themselves.
 By giving something back and learning new skills along the way you can not only support others to become substance free but also develop your own skills and personal wellbeing too.

-Do I have to be completely clean?
+Do I have to be completely drug and alcohol free?

 It is essential that all applicants are free from drug or alcohol dependence/use for at least 3 months prior to attending the training programme.